Coleman–Mandula theorem: History

 At the time it was also an open question whether there existed a symmetry for which particles of different masses could belong to the same multiplet.
 Such a symmetry could then account for the mass splitting found in mesons and baryons.
-It was only later understood that this is instead a consequence of the breakdown of the $\text{SU}(3)$ internal symmetry.
+It was only later understood that this is instead a consequence of the differing up-, down-, and strange-quark masses which leads to a breakdown of the $\text{SU}(3)$ internal flavor symmetry.

 These two motivations led to a series of no-go theorems to show that spacetime symmetries and internal symmetries could not be combined in any but a trivial way.
 The first notable theorem was proved by William McGlinn in 1964, with a subsequent generalization by Lochlainn O'Raifeartaigh in 1965.
 These efforts culminated with the most general theorem by Sidney Coleman and Jeffrey Mandula in 1967.

 Little notice was given to this theorem in subsequent years.
 As a result, the theorem played no role in the early development of supersymmetry, which instead emerged in the early 1970s from the study of dual resonance models, which are the precursor to string theory, rather than from any attempts to overcome the no-go theorem.
 Similarly, the Haag–Łopuszański–Sohnius theorem, a supersymmetric generalization of the Coleman–Mandula theorem, was proved in 1975 after the study of supersymmetry was already underway.